abbotto/rectangular/readme/components.md

 	- **Styles** (scss)
 	- **Models** ([data|mixin]json)
 	- **Images** (png, jpg, jpeg, gif, svg, ico)

-### Component Views
-- Component views are special `directives` for rendering `views`.
-- You can read more about component patterns for AngularJS [here](https://www.airpair.com/angularjs/posts/component-based-angularjs-directives) and [here](http://busypeoples.github.io/post/thinking-in-components-angular-js/).
-- You can read more about the `no-controller` rule [here](https://github.com/Gillespie59/eslint-plugin-angular/blob/master/docs/no-controller.md).

 #### View Model
 - A short capture variable name has been chosen and it is called `vm`, which stands for `ViewModel`.